We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 There are a lot of Android phones out there.
-The wide variety of devices and manufacturers bringing new ideas to the platform is a huge selling point for die-hard fans, but also a huge barrier to entry for people who just want a new phone that works well.
-You can find good Android devices for as little as $200, or as much as $2,000.
+The wide variety of devices and manufacturers bringing new ideas to the platform is a huge selling point for die-hard fans but also a barrier to entry for people who just want a new phone that works well.
+You can find good Android devices for as little as $200 or as much as $2,000.
 Some are better for photography.
 Others are mobile gaming powerhouses.
 Android itself even changes from manufacturer to manufacturer.
 It can be overwhelming to newcomers and long-term Android fans alike.
 Luckily, our guide for the best Android phones has all the info you need to sort through the crowded marketplace to find your next device.

-- Best Android phone for most people: Samsung Galaxy S21 Ultra
+- Best overall: Samsung Galaxy S23 Ultra

-- Best budget Android phone: Google Pixel 5a
+- Best budget: Google Pixel 7a

-How we picked the best Android phones
+How we chose the best Android phones

 We selected our picks for the best Android phones based on our experience with many of these phones, as well as trusted sources and professional reviewers.
 Since there are so many Android devices on the market, each with its own hardware and features, we made sure to select a variety of devices at various price points and unique use cases that we’re confident will match your specific needs in a smartphone.